Corey Bailey

 “Advanced Research Projects Agency Network” after the US Government

-agency (ARPA) that first proposed linking computers together.
+agency (ARPA) where an individual proposed linking computers together.

 By the end of 1969, four computers were networked.
 The fledgling internet